 I started sending my common app essay to teachers to edit in September.
 By October, editing appointments were filling up rapidly.
 At schools like mine, there are 700 seniors all trying to apply at the same time, so, again, scheduling appointments early is a lifesaver.
 Having an appointment to meet with an editor may also serve as motivation to write your essays early, so meet early and often.
-Additionally, check out the prompts for all of your schools and see which essays are similar enough that you can use the same one over.
+Additionally, check out the prompts for all of your schools and see which essays are similar enough that you can use the same one over (with minor revisions, as necessary.)
 I ended up just slightly tweaking a lot of essays instead of totally rewriting.
 Without that, I'm not sure I would've finished in time.

 Send in your stuff early

 By “stuff” I mean everything: transcripts, SAT/ACT scores, and the application itself.
 There is no worse feeling than waking up the morning after the app due date and realizing you forgot to send your SAT scores and then spending extra money to get them rush ordered to your schools (*cough me cough*).
 Even if your scores and transcripts are due after the application itself, send them early so you never have that panic attack.
 That goes for your application too.
-Stanford doesn’t care if your Internet died at 11:57, because to them, late is late.
+Stanford doesn’t care if your internet died at 11:57, because to them, late is late.
 To avoid situations like that, send your app in as soon as it’s done.

 Apply early, if possible